OrelAlon/OrelAlon/README.md

 ## 💫 About Me :

-- 🔭 I’m currently learning TypeScript...
-- 👯 I'm always happy to contribute to open source
+- 👯 Always happy to contribute to open source
-- 😄 I’m looking for my first job
-- 💬 Ask me about anything...

 ## 💻 Tech Stack